 fulfillment of regulatory requirements and legal obligations whether 93/42/EEC MDD, USA QSR, Canada CMDCAS...

-Canada has set the stage wherein current ISO 13485 is a requirement under the Canadian Medical Devices Conformity Assessment System (CMDCAS) a market closing accreditation protocol.
+Canada has set the stage wherein current ISO 13485 is a requirement under the Canadian Medical Devices Conformity Assessment System (CMDCAS) a market closing accreditation protocol, as consideration to transition to MDSAP.

 The view within TC 210 is that, while these concepts of customer focus and improvement may be appropriate for a business excellence model, they do not belong in a baseline standard for a quality system that will become a tool for regulation in many jurisdictions abiding to safety, litigation, and product concerns.
 In lieu the product safety and effectiveness focus remains as bearer of ISO 13485.
 While current ISO 9001 significantly reduces these procedure requirements, current ISO 13485 retains explicit procedures, its purpose is regulatory focus.